Sticks and Stones (Cher Lloyd album): Commercial performance

 The album debuted at number seven in Ireland.
 In the United Kingdom, the album entered the UK Albums Chart at number four behind new releases of Susan Boyle, Florence and the Machine and Michael Bublé.
 The album sold 55,668 copies in its opening week.
 As of September 2013, the album is certified gold by the BPI for shipments of 100,000 copies.
+In the United States, Sticks and Stones debuted at number nine with 31,000 copies sold on the chart dated 20 October 2012.